Winchester Model 70: 1992 to 2006 Model 70

-Starting in 1992, Winchester re-introduced many features of the pre-1964 rifles, while also continuing to manufacture less-expensive variants.
-The post-1992 Model 70 is an extensive rifle line that boasts nearly all of the features of the original line, but with some updated equipment, such as the Controlled Round Push Feed action and synthetic stocks.
-The popular Shadow variants feature black resin stocks, which reduce the price of the firearm significantly, and hold up better than wood stocks over time.
+Starting in 1992, Winchester reintroduced many features of the pre-1964 rifles, while also continuing to manufacture less-expensive variants.
+The post-1992 Model 70 is an extensive rifle line that boasts nearly all of the features of the original line, but with some updated equipment, such as the controlled round push feed action and synthetic stocks.
+The popular Shadow variants feature black resin stocks, which reduce the price of the firearm significantly, and hold up better than wooden stocks over time.
 Some of the modern rifles also use high performance McMillan, H. S. Precision or Bell and Carlson fiberglass stocks, though these rifles tend to be expensive.
 Particular models feature a one-piece aluminum pillar block bedding for greater accuracy, and some models have fluting of the barrel to reduce weight and vent the barrel for additional cooling.
 Carbon fiber barrels are also found on select models to reduce weight and dissipate heat faster.
 Walnut stocks are still found across the line in satin finishes, and laminated walnut stocks are added to the mix for structural stability in extreme dry or wet conditions.
-The Model 70 is offered in all of the previous chamberings as the original, and is now supplemented with newer rounds, including the Winchester Short Magnum (WSM) and Winchester Super Short Magnum (WSSM) cartridges, which are magnum loaded rounds, but are shorter in length and wider in diameter, so spent cartridges take less time to eject and use less powder.
+The Model 70 is offered in all of the previous chamberings as the original and is now supplemented with newer rounds, including the Winchester Short Magnum and Winchester Super Short Magnum cartridges, which are magnum-loaded rounds, but are shorter in length and wider in diameter, so spent cartridges take less time to eject and use less powder.
 However, these short magnum cartridges reduce magazine capacity and feeding reliability, due to their extra width and rebated rim.

 Model 70 Classic

-In 1992, Winchester began producing a controlled round feed Model 70 that was marketed as the "Classic" model.
-This version reintroduced the CRF feature, while retaining the "anti-bind" locking lug groove bolt guide of the 1968 push feed model.
-The use of modern CNC manufacturing techniques allowed Winchester to re-introduce the CRF feature at a competitive price.
+In 1992, Winchester began producing a CRF Model 70 that was marketed as the "Classic" model.
+This version reintroduced the CRF feature, while retaining the "antibind" locking lug groove bolt guide of the 1968 push feed model.
+The use of modern CNC manufacturing techniques allowed Winchester to reintroduce the CRF feature at a competitive price.

 Around this time, Browning, which is owned by the same parent company as USRAC, Giat Corp, of France, introduced the BOSS accuracy system.
-The term 'BOSS' is an acronym for Ballistic Optimising Shooting System.
-The device attaches to the muzzle end of the barrel and allows the natural harmonics, commonly known as barrel whip, caused during the bullet's passage down the bore, to be refined and controlled.
-By adjusting the device for optimum performance in the individual rifle, accuracy is brought to peak level.
+The term BOSS is an acronym for ballistic-optimizing shooting system.
+The device attaches to the muzzle end of the barrel and allows the natural harmonics, commonly known as barrel whip, caused during the bullet's passage down the bore, to be reduced and controlled.
+By adjusting the device for optimum performance with a specific ammunition load in the individual rifle, accuracy is brought to peak level.
 Winchester Model 70s equipped with the BOSS provide a significant improvement in accuracy for a production rifle.
 Currently, only Browning rifles are available with the BOSS.

 Later, Winchester expanded the Classic line, putting the Classic action on all their modern stocks, giving a wide range of choice in rifle types.
 This basically lets the buyer choose an action, then choose a stock to one's liking.
 Both pre- and post-1964 versions of the Model 70 actions have their strengths and weaknesses.